How to Watch the WNBA on Sunday: TV Channel, Game Times and Odds

 Players to Watch

-The Sun look to pull off a road win at the Dream on Sunday at 4:00 PM ET.
+The Dream take to the home court of the Fever on Sunday at 4:00 PM ET.

 How to Watch